Natural-Born Insomniac? You Might Have a “Dolphin” Chronotype — Here’s How to Deal

 Suffering from insomnia?
 You may have a dolphin chronotype.
 Find out more about your sleeping patterns in this post.

 You have the dolphin chronotype if you answer yes to most of the following questions:

 Do friends describe you as intelligent and detail-oriented, but a bit of a worrier?

-Would you label your sleep patterns as “erratic”?
+Would you label your sleep patterns as erratic?

-But fear not, you’re in excellent company: William Shakespeare, Richard Branson, Jackson Pollock and Steve Aoki are all dolphins, too.
+But fear not.
+You’re in excellent company.
+William Shakespeare, Richard Branson, Jackson Pollock and Steve Aoki are all dolphins, too.

-Get you the best sleep
+Get the best sleep

-Allow you to take advantage of your natural peak productivity times
+Take advantage of your natural peak productivity times

 First, let’s take a look at the dolphin chronotype schedule.